 A survey of more than 1,000 GPs has found that two in five (40%) said they were experiencing a mental health problem, such as depression, anxiety, bipolar disorder or post-traumatic stress disorder.

 The survey, carried out by Mind, found that despite the high prevalence of mental health problems among GPs, many didn’t feel able to turn to colleagues for support.
-Doctors said that they were much more likely to look for support with their mental health from friends and family (84 per cent), or their own doctor (77 per cent), rather than their colleagues (45 per cent) their practice manager (30 per cent) or professional bodies such as the General Medical Council (GMC) (1 per cent).
+Doctors said that they were much more likely to look for support with their mental health from friends and family (84%), or their own doctor (77%), rather than their colleagues (45%) their practice manager (30%) or professional bodies such as the General Medical Council (GMC) (1%).

 The Government and NHS England are taking steps to address the high rates of poor mental health among GPs, for example by setting up a confidential NHS support service for GPs, but there are still huge problems when it comes to attracting and retaining primary care staff.
 Mind is calling on the Government and NHS to go further to tackle the work-related causes of stress and poor mental health such as excessive workload and long hours.

 The mental health charity is also calling on Clinical Commissioning Groups (CCGs) and GP practices to ensure the whole primary care workforce -including practice managers, reception staff and practice nurses - receives appropriate support when needed and has workplace policies and procedures in place to better promote staff wellbeing.

 Vicki Nash, Head of Policy and Campaigns at Mind, said: